Your area Not set — showing everywhere

 Addressed

 Tanisha, a senior at AIT, shared that she will be attending the University of Southern California to study data science and economics.
-She also mentioned her role as captain of the AIT debate team.
+She also noted her role as captain of the AIT debate team.
 Key concern

-Sharing personal academic achievements and future plans.
+Sharing personal academic achievements and future college plans.

 Board response

-The board members encouraged her and celebrated her success.
+The board acknowledged and celebrated her achievements.

 Victoria Rosado